Abarim Publications' online Biblical Hebrew Dictionary

 The mind of homo sapiens as it arose from the biosphere (Genesis 7:18) is as much a miracle as life and the universe are.
 Despite the attempts of many, it can not possibly be explained as the result of a combination of trial and error and the undeniable tendency of genomes to spontaneously mutate, but what is becoming increasingly clear is that the mind we have today is not essentially different than what humanity has had all along.
 The only thing it ever did was to diversify (Genesis 11:8) from a state of initial homogeneity (Genesis 11:1).
 Long before folks called a spade a spade, folks used a proto-language that was to them what barking is to a dog (dogs from all over the world understand each other).
 We may logically deduct that this proto-language was based on archetypal and thus universally accepted sounds — when we present modern humans with a drawing of two abstract shapes, one long and slender and the other one wide and bulky, and ask them which one of the two is called 'frinkle' and which one 'omble', the overwhelming majority of people from all over the world will attach 'frinkle' to the thin shape and 'omble' to the bulky one; that's why languages from widely separated peoples show such remarkable consistencies — and consisted of a colossal library of sounds and gestures, far beyond the vocabulary of animals (it thus stands to reason that early man 'understood' animal languages and 'spoke' dog and such).

 In the last few decades, archeologists have unearthed buildings and artifacts that defy conventional wisdom in regards to human 'evolution' for the simple reason that this wisdom isn't very wise.
 Long before convention obscured the obvious, mankind naturally comprehended the nature of reality (Matthew 18:2-10) and understood the material universe as comprehensively as the biosphere.
-Mankind has only recently began to feel the need to create monuments, because mankind has only recently began to forget what the deal is.
+Mankind has only recently begun to feel the need to create monuments, because mankind has only recently begun to forget what the deal is.
 The start of agriculture is commonly hailed as a milestone in human 'evolution' but agriculture in essence comes down to mankind's freshly awoken desire to enslave and modify (mutilate) the natural order of which man is part (Genesis 4:2-5).
 Today we are facing the worst crisis in humanity's existence, and if we are to survive it, we must restore natural biodiversity in our agriculture.
 But first we need to face up to the fact of who we are and where we came from.
 Right now it's still not too late to go home, but time is running out and although the welcome-home party will wait for ever, mankind might die while staring hungrily into a manger filled with pigs' slob (Luke 15:11-24).

 To learn is to remember